 - In addition to pie, use your filling in Mini Apple Pie For Two, Apple Turnovers, and Apple Hand Pies.

 - Liked this recipe?
-Check out my peach pie filling and cherry pie filling.
+Check out my peach pie filling, blueberry pie filling, and cherry pie filling.

 Recommended Products